MarkZither/mywyamblog/src/blog/input/posts/2023-06-02-tryhackme-snort-challenges-1.md

 What is the destination address of packet 63?

+I got to the answer using the following snort command.

 ``` bash
 snort -c local.rules -r mx-3.pcap -A console -n 63
 ```

+But that isn't what the question asks, it specifically says `Investigate the log file.` so to read the log file instead use the command below.

 ``` bash
 sudo snort -r snort.log.1680776108 -n 64